DARNet: Dual-Attention Residual Network for Automatic Diagnosis of COVID-19 via CT Images: Methods

 The DA module recalibrates the depth-level features by adaptively assigning weights, which can make the network more focused on the important regions distributed sparsely along the depth dimension.
-By combining DA and CA modules, we construct the dual-attention residual module for our network.
+This module makes up for the deficiency of the CA module.
+Then, we develop the dual-attention module of DARNet based on the serial combination of the two, which can refine the learned features at different levels.